thoughtspot/thoughtspot.github.io/_includes/content/mount-nas.md

 files to accumulate on ThoughtSpot.
 If disk space becomes limited, the system will not function normally.

+You can mount NAS using tscli.

+{: id="mount-nas-tscli"}
+## Mount NAS using tscli

+To mount a NAS file system using the tscli, follow these steps:

 1. Log in to the Linux shell using SSH.
-2. Mount the directory to the file system, by issuing the appropriate command:
+2. Mount the directory to the file system by issuing the appropriate command:
     -   Example for an NFS (Network File System) directory:

         ```